tweag/nickel/notes/overriding.md

 type MergeTree = MergeTree (AbsMergeTree (MergeTree, Metadata))
 ```

-The function `mergeTree: Expression -> MergeTree` associates a merge tree to an
+The function `mergeTree: Expression -> MergeTree` compute the merge tree of an
-expression:
+expression.
+It needs to evaluate leafs to see if they contains themselves merge
+expressions, such that `let x = a & b in x & c` and `a & b & c` has the same
+merge tree: that is, merge treee commute with evaluation.

 ```
 // we maintain an environment of bindings in `env`